-1. Update your JWS file, adding WebLogic-specific @Policy and @Policies JWS annotations to specify the predefined policy files that are attached to either the entire Web service or to particular operations.

-See Section 2.4.3, "Updating the JWS File with @Policy and @Policies Annotations", which describes how to specify any policy file.

-2. Recompile and redeploy your Web service as part of the normal iterative development process.

-See "Developing WebLogic Web Services" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server and "Developing WebLogic Web Services" in Getting Started With JAX-RPC Web Services for Oracle WebLogic Server.

-3. Create a keystore used by the client application.
-Oracle recommends that you create one client keystore per application user.

-You can use the Cert Gen utility or Sun Microsystem's keytool utility (http://java.sun.com/javase/6/docs/tooldocs/solaris/keytool.h tml) to perform this step.
-For development purposes, the keytool utility is the easiest way to get started.

-See "Obtaining Private Keys, Digital Signatures, and Trusted Certificate Authorities" in Securing Oracle WebLogic Server.

-4. Create a private key and digital certificate pair, and load it into the client keystore.
+- Update your JWS file, adding WebLogic-specific @Policy and @Policies JWS annotations to specify the predefined policy files that are attached to either the entire Web service or to particular operations. - See Section 2.4.3, "Updating the JWS File with @Policy and @Policies Annotations", which describes how to specify any policy file. - 2.
+Recompile and redeploy your Web service as part of the normal iterative development process. - See "Developing WebLogic Web Services" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server and "Developing WebLogic Web Services" in Getting Started With JAX-RPC Web Services for Oracle WebLogic Server. - 3.
+Create a keystore used by the client application.
+Oracle recommends that you create one client keystore per application user. - You can use the Cert Gen utility or keytool utility (http://download.oracle.com/javase/6/docs/technotes/tools/win dows/keytool.html) to perform this step.
+For development purposes, the keytool utility is the easiest way to get started. - See "Obtaining Private Keys, Digital Signatures, and Trusted Certificate Authorities" in Securing Oracle WebLogic Server. - 4.
+Create a private key and digital certificate pair, and load it into the client keystore.
 The same pair will be used to both digitally sign the client's SOAP request and encrypt the SOAP responses from WebLogic Server.